cjacker/opensource-toolchain-fpga/README.md

 }
 ```

-To build the simulation executable, we need to run Verilator again to regenerate the .mk files to include the C++ testbench - this is done using `--exe and_gate_testbench.cpp`:
+To build the simulation executable, we need to run Verilator again to regenerate the .mk files to include the C++ testbench, this is done using `--exe and_gate_testbench.cpp`:

 ```
 verilator -Wall --trace -cc and_gate.v --exe and_gate_testbench.cpp